 She trains graduate students and professionals through her live classes and distance learning courses.
 She also assists with a model of case management that facilitates a stable analytic frame and results in a more solid practice.
 Dr. Frisch offers expert consultations to clinicians throughout the country using teleconferencing and Skype technologies.

-Dr. Frisch’s offers Consultation in the following areas:
+Dr. Frisch offers Therapeutic Practice Consulting in the following areas: